BL0GMAN/bl0gman.github.io/_posts/2020-04-27-day-of-uprising.md

 April 27th, **Day of Uprising Against Occupation** (*Dan upora proti okupatorju*).
 Slovenian state holiday, work-free.
 Formerly Liberation Front Day (*Dan Osvobodilne fronte*), marks the establishment in **1941** of the Anti-Imperialist Front to fight "imperialists", later renamed the Liberation Front to fight the German, Italian, Hungarian, and Croatian partition and annexation of Slovenia.

-This was the beginning of the fight against nazis, fascists and alike.
+This was the beginning of the **fight against nazism, fascism and alike**.
 The beginning of the end for the enemies of humanity.

 Fast-forward 79 years and here we are.
 Fighting against the "**Invisible enemy**", a small virus whose birth caused the people of the Earth to stand still, forced into their homes (which are luckily warm and nice, but for some it is quite the opposite).